 A lesser-known precious metal than platinum, palladium is growing in popularity.
 The market for it is also highly volatile, partly driven by industrial demand, so investors need cast-iron stomachs.
 About 50 percent of palladium demand is based on its use in cars for catalytic converters.

 Palladium is the poor man's platinum, Mladjenovic says.
-In late September, it sold for about $651 per ounce compared to about $1,563 per ounce for its sister metal, but it also is hitting all-time highs.
+In January, it sold for about $774 per ounce compared with about $1,268 per ounce for its sister metal.

-The ETFS Physical Palladium Shares, or PALL, fund also holds the bullion, which tracks the market.
+The ETFS Physical Palladium Shares, or PALL, fund also holds the bullion, which tracks the market, also holds billions.

 Ultimately, platinum and palladium have surging demand on their side.
 Morgan says hard assets held during times of financial uncertainty aren't as risky as you might think.